Einstein said there are five ascending levels of intellect:

 - and simple.

 So many times, we think that complicated strategies are inherently better.
-But have you seen Einstein’s theory of general relativity?
+But have you seen Einstein’s theory of mass-energy equivalence?
 The one where he challenges all conventional notions of matter moving in space and time?
 That puppy is simple.

 E = mc2